666sempron999/HackRF_ONE-wifi-jammer/README.md

 # HackRF_ONE-wifi-jammer
-Tis repository is proof of concept wifi denial of service (DOS) on phisical layer
+This repository is proof of concept wifi denial of service (DOS) on phisical layer